-administration arrangements have been assessed as adequate to ensure the well-running of the Scheme.
+administration arrangements have been assessed as good overall in ensuring the well-running of the Scheme.
 We have set out a series of actions the Trustees may want to undertake in light of this assessment to further improve the value members are offered in the Scheme.